Call us today: (800) 716-7608

 How Do I Reduce Freight Costs?

 When getting a shipping cost for freight, a common thought is that freight costs are standard.
-This is not true—generally, the higher your cargo’s density, the cheaper the rate.
+This is not true—generally, the higher your cargo’s density, the cheaper the rate per pound or kilo.
 Mode of freight also matters — road and rail are the most affordable.
 But air freight is the most expensive.
 There are many ways to reduce freight costs, regardless of load size.
 If you have several shipments going in the same direction, consider consolidating them into a partial or full truckload shipment.
 It can be as easy as becoming more flexible with how and when you ship your items.

 Being Prepared!